 The purpose of adding a kitchen island is often to create room for additional storage, leaving you with loads of glorious countertop space.
 Therefore, it’s crucially important to choose a suitable countertop material for this well-used worktop.

-Maybe you are wrestling with the quartz vs granite vs marble debate or pondering butcher block?
+Maybe you are wrestling with the quartz vs granite vs marble debate or pondering a butcher block wood island?
 Whatever your decision, be sure to choose something durable.
 And, if you can’t decide on one material, try mixing and matching; your new island is the perfect place to flex your design muscles and add character to your space.
+Just be careful when using two different countertop materials—if they clash, it can make the space seem unfocused or chaotic.

 12. Neglect Space for Garbage

-Trash management isn’t an exciting part of kitchen design, but it is necessary.
-Kitchen islands thankfully offer enough space to address this problem.
-Utilize the additional storage within your under-island cabinets to conceal garbage, recycling and even compost bins.
+Trash management isn’t the most exciting of kitchen island ideas, but it is necessary.
+Thankfully, an island offers enough space to address this problem.
+Utilize the additional storage within your under-island kitchen cabinets to conceal garbage, recycling and even compost bins.

 13. Choosing the Wrong Flooring